MarcusWolschon/osmeditor4android/documentation/docs/help/en/Relation selected.md

 ### ![Relation](../images/relation.png) Create relation

 Create a relation and add this object as the first element.
-Further objects can be added until "Done" is selected, then the tag editor will be started on the new relation.
+The relation type can be selected from a list generated from the available presets.
+Further objects can be added until the check button is clicked, then the tag editor will be started on the new relation.

+### Add / remove member

+Objects can be added to or removed from the relation until the check button is clicked, then the property editor will be started on the relation.

 ### ![Info](../images/tag_menu_mapfeatures.png) Info